openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/python/README.md

                         resized to a predefined height, which is the target size in this case.
 For Associative Embedding-like nets target size is the length of a short first image side.
+  --layout LAYOUT       Optional.
+Model inputs layouts.
+Ex.
+NCHW or
+                        input0:NCHW,input1:NC in case of more than one input.

 Inference options:
   -nireq NUM_INFER_REQUESTS, --num_infer_requests NUM_INFER_REQUESTS